 Note: The content below is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.

-According to the Centers for Disease Control and Prevention (CDC), the vaccine is generally safe.
+According to the CDC, the vaccine is generally safe.
 Although there are exceptions, especially for those with certain allergies, the vaccines have undergone rigorous safety testing.
 Check with your physician to see if the vaccine is safe for you.

 The CDC has more information about the vaccination approval process and ongoing safety monitoring.
 The CDC also has more about the safety and effectiveness of vaccines on its Vaccinate with Confidence page.